ZeWeshman/turbowarp-mesh/README.md

 3. **IP Address**:
    - For local setups, use `localhost`.
-   - For networked setups, find the server's IP address in the terminal output.
+   - For networked setups, find the server's local IP address in the terminal output.

 ---